What a whirlwind it's been since our last letter! Hard to believe so much has happened in a month.

 Rather than using metal type to imprint text on the page, we are working with photopolymer plates to do our printing.
 Below is an image of Ian at his platemaker.

 The first step in making photopolymer plates is taking the digitally typeset book that we created and having it converted to negative film.
-In order to make highest definition plates, we requires super high-quality negatives to be created from our digitally typeset pages.
+In order to make highest definition plates, we require super high-quality negatives to be created from our digitally typeset pages.
 We work with a Montreal-based team that's been in business for over 34 years to ensure the crispest of impressions.

 Once the negative film is combined with a blank photopolymer plate and processed through the platemaker, you have raised text on a relief plate, almost exactly the same as if you hand-set the metal type.
 Here, I was able to design the divider digitally and have it well translated to photopolymer.